 Even though Massachusetts is a no-fault state for insurance purposes, this does not mean you cannot file an accident claim against another driver.
-There are circumstances that allow an accident victim to seek compensation from another driver instead of looking to the victim’s insurance provider as the sole source of compensation.
+There are circumstances that allow an individual injured in an accident to seek compensation from another driver instead of looking to their insurance provider as the sole source of compensation.
 For example, if your medical bills exceed $2,000 or you suffered a permanent injury, you may be able to file an accident claim.

 However, you must prove the other driver caused the accident to recover compensation for your medical bills, lost income, and other damages.
 Proving fault in an accident can be challenging, especially in certain car accident cases.
 Accidents involving commercial vehicles or multiple vehicles are often more difficult to investigate.
 An experienced Massachusetts car accident attorney can help you gather the evidence you need to prove fault in an accident.

 What Evidence Can Help in Proving Fault in an Accident?

 Attorneys use a variety of evidence when they are focusing on proving fault in an accident case.
 Some examples of the evidence we may use in your case include:

 - Police Report — When the police officer investigates the accident, the officer may cite the other driver with a traffic offense that contributed to the cause of the crash.
 Even if the officer does not issue a citation, he will typically indicate whether each driver contributed to the cause of the crash.
 Therefore, a police report stating the other driver was at fault can be valuable when we are negotiating a settlement with the insurance company for the other driver.